InsaneDev27/DIY-Laptop-Mouse-Project/README.md

  - Right Click Trigger

  #### 3-D Printing Notes:
  For the most part, the 3-D printing process is fairly standard and straightforward.
+All of the STL files can be found in the [STLs folder](STLs).
 However, there are a couple of settings and suggestions that I found helpful.
 The first is Fuzzy Skin.
 On most of the parts in the project, I used fuzzy skin to hide layer lines and provide a more premium appearance to the end-result.
 This does take a little more time and slightly more filament, but it was worth it for me.
 Below are the Fuzzy Skin settings that I used with my Elegoo Neptune 3 Pro.

  <img alt="Fuzzy Skin settings" src="https://github.com/InsaneDev27/DIY-Laptop-Mouse-Project/blob/main/images/Fuzzy%20Skin%20settings.png" width="400">